 - High Performance Microscope – compatible with all the latest accessories

-For price details, further information or to find out how the RM5 Raman Microscope can assist you with your research, simply contact a member of our sales team at email@example.com.
+For pricing and further information of the RM5 Raman Microscope, simply contact a member of our sales team at firstname.lastname@example.org.

 |Lasers||Up to 3 narrow-band lasers including: 532 nm, 638 nm, 785 nm